Contents

 General mortality

-In 2022, 116,380 deaths were observed in Belgium.
-The age-adjusted mortality rate in 2022 was higher than in 2021, it decreased in men and increased in women compared to 2021.
-The age-adjusted mortality rate in 2022 was 1.4 times higher in men than in women.
+In 2023, 111,255 deaths were observed in Belgium.
+In 2023, age-adjusted mortality rates are for the first time lower than in 2019.
+The age-adjusted mortality rate in 2023 was 1.4 times higher in men than in women.
 Geographical disparities were observed, with lower age-standardized mortality rates in the Flemish region for both men and women.

 Causes of death